Paris-Developers/Mirror-TS/README.md

 # Mirror

+Mirror is a Discord bot which provides fun, emersive and informational features for your discord server.

-Mirror is an informational Discord bot.
+Mirror is a for fun project for learning TypeScript and the Discord API.

-Mirror was created by Fordle#0001 and Phantasm#0001
+Mirror was created by Fordle#0001 and Phantasm#0001 with help from our friends.

 ## Essential Commands

 ### /intro

+Set your introtheme to play everytime you join the chat channel!

+Find a 10 second or shorter youtube video and paste the link into the command.

 ### /play

+Use /play to

 ### /weather